Miniskirt: 1960s

+According to shoe designer Roger Vivier, the miniskirt was partly responsible for the revival of platform shoes, which he reintroduced in 1967.
+The leading shoe designer of the late 1950s and early '60s, Vivier had begun the trend toward lower heels as early as 1956, and by the mid-1960s was producing some of the best of the low-heeled shoes worn with miniskirts, from the geometric-buckled pumps that accompanied Yves Saint Laurent's 1965 Mondrian collection to the range of transparent plastic footwear he showed in 1966.
+By 1967, he felt that so much visible leg needed to be counterbalanced by more weight at the foot and created updated platform shoes, launching a trend that would take off and become characteristic of the first half of the seventies, when they would mostly be worn with pants and knee-covering skirts, but the idea had initially come to Vivier as a way to alter the focus of the miniskirted silhouette of the late 1960s.
+Wearers of the time found that platform shoes were a way of visually lengthening the leg without resorting to high heels.

 During the late 1960s, as most skirts became shorter and shorter, designers began offering a few alternatives.
 Calf-length midi-skirts were introduced in 1966–67, and floor-length maxi-skirts appeared around the same time after being seen on hippies first around 1965–66.
 Like miniskirts, these were overwhelmingly casual in feel and simply constructed to a two-straight-side-seams A-line shape.
 Women in the late sixties welcomed these new styles as options but did not necessarily wear them, feeling societal pressure to shorten their skirts instead.

-Decades later, starting in the late nineties, the term midi-skirt would be expanded to refer to any calf-length skirt from any era, including skirts of that length from the 1930s, 1950s, and 1980s of any shape, and the term maxi-skirt would be expanded to apply to any floor-length skirt from any era, including ballgowns.
-This was not the case during a period from the late 1960s to the 1980s, when the term midi-skirt only applied to casual, simply-cut A-line calf-length skirts of the late sixties and earliest seventies and the term maxi-skirt only applied to casual, simply-cut A-line floor-length skirts of the late sixties and earliest seventies.
-Even the full, calf-length skirts worn from the mid-seventies to the early eighties were not called midi-skirts at the time, as that was by 1974 considered a passė term restricted only to a specific shape of skirt from the late sixties and earliest seventies.

 As designers attempted to require women to switch to midi-skirts in 1969 and 1970, women, especially in the US, responded by ignoring them, continuing to wear minis and microminis and turning to trousers like those endorsed by Yves Saint Laurent in 1968, a trend that would dominate the 1970s.